AJKAng-APU/V_Hack/README.md

    npm install lucide-react
    ```

-Thank you for using HealthSync!
+Thank you for using Young!
 If you have any questions or need further assistance, please open an issue on the GitHub repository.